thecwlzone/thecwlzone-2.0/content/index.markdown

 {::options parse_block_html="true" /}
 <div id="more_content" style="display:none">
-##### My Latest Gig
+##### Current Employment
 I am a Senior Engineer with Comcast's Technology and Product Development organization (T&P).

   Within T&P's vast hierarchy of functions exists the Applications Management Tools Team consisting of seven Developers (including myself), a Manager and a Business Analyst.
-We're building Configuration Management Database systems which track configuration and topology information for the 2000+ Applications and 200K+ Devices used within T&P.
+We're building Configuration Management Database systems which track configuration and network topology information for the 3000+ Applications and 300K+ Devices used within T&P.

   Our development stack includes [Ruby on Rails][Rails]{:target="_blank"} 3.2 and 4.1.
 We use [Chef][Chef]{:target="_blank"}, [Unicorn][Unicorn]{:target="_blank"} and [Capistrano][Capistrano]{:target="_blank"} to configure and run our servers.
 Front-end technology includes [jQuery][jQuery]{:target="_blank"} and [Twitter Bootstrap][TwitterBootstrap]{:target="_blank"}, and our backend databases are [MySQL][MySQL]{:target="_blank"} and [Oracle][Oracle]{:target="_blank"}.
 We do a *lot* of API work as we talk to over a dozen databases within the T&P community.
 Version control and [Continuous Integration][CI] of the Rails code base is handled by [Git][Git]{:target="_blank"}, [Bamboo][Bamboo]{:target="_blank"} and [Jenkins][Jenkins]{:target="_blank"}.